FloRide1/Probote/README.md

 - Flo-Ride
 - Ronron1024

-## Forked from :
+## About :
-Litarvan/pronote-api

-Server side student bot for Toulon University (isn't finished) if someone want to finish it, don't hesitate :)
+This project is an server-side discord bot for Toulon University using [Litarvan API](https://github.com/Litarvan) (the api was deleted now :sad:), even if it's not finished the main program is working.